Elder Care: RESOURCES

 The Housing Bureau for Seniors works with adults 55 and older, throughout Washtenaw County, to find answers to questions about housing and care options.
 Housing Bureau Counselors provide decision- making tools to assess options such as staying in your home or moving to a senior setting with or without care, The Elderly Eviction Prevention Program helps people to stay in their own homes and the Foreclosure Prevention Program considers the individual's financial and personal situation to help prevent homelessness.

-Turner Senior Resource Center - U-M Geriatrics Center & Institute of Gerontology
+Turner Senior Wellness Programs - U-M Geriatric Center & Institute of Gerontology

 The Turner Senior Resource Center (TSRC) offers community outreach programs to senior citizens and their families through the University of Michigan.
 Information on many issues, such as healthcare, eldercare, mental health, education, assistance at home, finances, transportation and insurance can be obtained by accessing the website or by visiting the Turner Senior Resource Center.